Ukraine hopes IMF talks can be successfully concluded in next two days

 KIEV Ukraine and a team from the International Monetary Fund could reach an agreement on further financial aid for the country's war-battered economy in the next 48 hours even though talks are proving tough, its prime minister said on Wednesday.

-The ex-Soviet republic, which is on the brink of bankruptcy after a year of political upheaval and war, is in talks with a visiting IMF team which it hopes will lead to a bigger, longer-term funding plan than its current $17 billion (11.15 billion pounds) programme.
+The ex-Soviet republic, which is on the brink of bankruptcy after a year of political upheaval and war, is in talks with a visiting IMF team which it hopes will lead to a bigger, longer-term funding plan than its current $17 billion programme.

 Prime Minister Arseny Yatseniuk made clear the IMF team, which arrived in Kiev on Jan.
 8, was pressing hard for implementation of promised reforms by the government, including overhauling the state gas company Naftogaz, before it returns to Washington to report to the Fund's board.